-- In Ronia the Robber's Daughter, the titular character and her boyfriend are daughter and son of two feuding bandit lords.
+- In Ronia the Robber's Daughter, the titular protagonist and her not-quite-boyfriend are daughter and son of two feuding bandit lords.
 Unlike Romeo and Juliet, they manage to turn their parents around - stop the feud, and start working towards stop being bandits.

-- This was essential the hat of planet Melida/Daan in Star Wars: Jedi Apprentice.
-Because of this there is a literal war between the young and old — but even though the young win, the peace they forge doesn't last long.
+- This was essential the hat of planet Melida/Daan in Jedi Apprentice.
+Because of this, there is a literal war between the young and old — but even though the young win, the peace they forge doesn't last long.

 - In Romeo and Juliet, the young lovers come from families that have been at war with each other for generations.
 The hatefulness of the older generation eventually led to the death of both characters (although the play ends on an otherwise optimistic note, with the two families finally realising their folly).

 - Discussed and lampshaded but ultimately averted in West Side Story.
 The old Bigot With A Badge hate the immigrants in the Sharks gang and want to make an alliance with the non-immigrant gang the Jets.
 However, the Jets despise him.
 They are not bigots.
 However, they still hate the Sharks, although for their own reasons.
 The driving force in the conflict is thus between the young characters, the bigotry of the older generation being merely a side note.